 Reroll and cookie dough scraps and cut more cookies, making sure to get half of the cookies to have their centers removed, as before.
 If the dough is too warm to handle, place it into the fridge to firm up again.

-Bake in the oven for 8-10 minutes or until the edges are just beginning to brown and the middle of the cookies look set and no longer shiny.
-These cookies are thin so they can burn quickly, be sure to watch them closely.
+Place the cookies in the preheated oven and bake for 8-10 minutes or until the edges are just beginning to brown and the middle of the cookies look set and no longer shiny.
+These cookies are thin so they can burn quickly, so be sure to watch them closely.

 Allow the cookies to cool on the baking sheet for about 5 minutes or until they are firm enough to be transported to a wire rack to continue cooling.